xythobuz/OctoTray/README.md

 The generated bundle will then be in 'build/mac/dist/OctoTray.app' as well as 'build/dist/OctoTray_Mac.zip'.

+### Pre-Built Linux Binary

+A single pre-build Linux binary is also provided on GitHub, made with PyInstaller like the Windows build.

+To create it yourself, simply run:

+    ./build_linux.sh

+The resulting binary will be in 'build/linux/dist' as well as 'build/dist/OctoTray_Linux.zip'.

 ### Arch Linux Package

 Create and install an Arch Linux package like this:

     ./build_arch.sh
-    sudo pacman -U build/dist/octotray-0.3-1-any.pkg.tar.xz
+    sudo pacman -U build/dist/octotray-0.5-1-any.pkg.tar.xz

 Then run it from your desktop environment menu or even add it to the autostart there.

-### Manual Installation on Linux

-You can also install the required files manually, which should work for most other Linux distribution and Unices:

-    sudo ./build_unix.sh

-After logging out and back in, you should find OctoTray in the menu of your graphical desktop environment.
-Take a look at the script to see exactly what is installed where.

-### Pre-Built Linux Binary

-For completeness, a single pre-build Linux binary is also provided on GitHub, made with PyInstaller like the Windows build.
-It is however not recommended for productive use.

-To create it yourself, simply run:

-    ./build_linux.sh

-The resulting binary will be in 'build/linux/dist' as well as 'build/dist/OctoTray_Linux.zip'.
+This uses the same pre-built Linux binary as described above.